Rock of Offense & Stone of Stumbling

 Stones of Stepping

-A stone of stumbling could have existed for Black members of The Church of Jesus Christ of Latter-day Saints when at one time they were not allowed to hold the priesthood officially as other males member of the church could.
+A stone of stumbling could have existed for Black members of The Church of Jesus Christ of Latter-day Saints when at one time they were not allowed to hold the priesthood officially as other male members of the church could.

-There was no explicit explanation to this discrimination per se other than perceived racism.
+There was no explicit explanation for this discrimination per se other than perceived racism.
 This did not become a stone of stumbling for many of the faithful members of the church affected by the ban.
-Instead, these people focused on the things that made a path toward their goal: A Christ-like Life
+Instead, these people focused on the things that made a path toward their goal: A Christ-like Life.

 When things occurring in their faith caused pause due to whatever reason, it is natural for people to want to question.

-It is not necessary, however, to question all things because of one thing that may not have a bearing on salvation—whether or not all blessing will be available.
+It is not necessary, however, to question all things because of one thing that may not have a bearing on salvation—whether or not all blessings will be available.

-President Diebter F. Uctdorf of the First Presidency of The Church of Jesus Christ of Latter-day Saints said in the October 2013 General Conference of the church,
+Elder Dieter F. Uctdorf of the Quorum of the Twelve Apostles of The Church of Jesus Christ of Latter-day Saints said in the October 2013 General Conference of the church,

 Whether people stumble or not, the truth remains the same.
 Those who stumble may continue to go over the same path in life that causes them to fall or walk around that area and follow the parts of the path that they know to be smooth with the hope to find a way to use the stone of stumbling as a stepping stone.